top of page

 Senior (60 and over) $13.75

-Afternoon: Have lunch at one of the Zoo's eateries, then continue to tour the zoo.
+Afternoon: Have lunch at one of the several Zoo eateries, then continue to tour the zoo.
+It'll take you about 5 hours to tour the entire zoo at a leisurely pace and/or if you have kids.

-Evening: Take the kids to Organ Piper Pizza, 4353 S 108th St, Greenfield about 10 minutes from the zoo.
+Evening: Take the kids to Organ Piper Pizza, 4353 S 108th St, Greenfield about 10 minutes from the zoo and the Hop will take you from the zoo to the restaurant.

 organ piper.jpg